Family History and Research

 About the Name and Coat of Arms

 Other versions of the crest are found in various references.
-At St. John's Parish Church on Jersey, there is a wood carving of it and several other prominent Jersey fief surnames.
-One branch of the family (associated with La Maison du Mont Protre may have abandoned or never used the spur.
-It apears to display roses.
-A postage stamp published by the Jersey Post also displays the roses as the Poingdestre crest wthout the fist and spur.
+At St. John's Parish Church in Jersey, there is a wood carving of it and several other prominent Jersey fief surnames.
+One branch of the family (associated with La Maison du Mont au Prêtre in St. Helier Parish may have abandoned or never used the spur.
+We have been told by local historian that the worn stone crest found near the gate is the same as the crest in a postage stamp published by Jersey's postal service, which displays the roses as the Poingdestre crest wthout the fist and spur.

 The Poingdestre Family Coat of Arms can trace its roots back to ancient times where it was probably carried onto the battlefield with honor and chivalry to defend family, allies, King and country.
 The coat of arms of the Poingdestre Family of the Isle of Jersey, from which many of the Poindexter families of America are descended, is described as follows from Burke's General Armory 1884 (2):

 The Earliest "Poingdestre"

 Landers (1) says "evidence indicates that the name is actually endemic to Jersey, no traces of its early use existing elsewhere on the mainland of France or England".
 The earliest record he cites is 1250 in the archives at St. Lô in Normandy that mentions that Geoffrey and Raoul Poingdestre are land owners in Jersey.